 ‘You are so kind Charlie’

-‘I’m so happy you shared your toys with that little girl Michelle.
+‘I’m so happy you shared your toys with Ava.
 That was very kind’.

 When my kids moved to a new school last year, there were a few kids who went out of their way to make them feel welcome.
 And I know it was the parents who encouraged this.
 They encouraged empathy with their children about what it was like to be the new kid.
 And I think this is something we all need to do regularly with our kids.
 Encourage them to think of others, not just in our small circle of friends.